mario-eth/soldeer/USAGE.md

 # ignored when `soldeer.toml` is used as config (uses `remappings.txt`)
 remappings_location = "txt"

 # whether to install sub-dependencies or not.
-If true this wil install the dependencies of dependencies 1 level down.
+If true this wil install the dependencies of dependencies recursively.
 recursive_deps = false
 ```